Anushaca1995/FinalJava/README.md

       ♦     It's a spring boot application to handle API service for EPC app.

-      ♦     I have created APIs for create, read, update and delete services.
+      ♦     I have created APIs to create, read, update and delete services.